 The American Civil Liberties Union of Alaska is pleased to announce that we are accepting applications for this year’s Joan Hamilton Memorial Scholarship.
-The scholarship offers up to $2,500 per academic year to fund college, graduate, and vocational studies with renewal awards available by reapplying.
+The scholarship offers up to $2,500 per academic year to fund a student in a post-highschool educational or vocational program in any of the following academic years: 2019-2020, 2020-2021, or 2022-2023.
 We invite applications from high school seniors or college and vocational students who wish to pursue a career related to the law, become advocates of Alaska Native rights, and defend the constitutional rights and civil liberties of the peoples of rural Alaska.

 About the Joan Hamilton Memorial Scholarship

 The American Civil Liberties Union of Alaska, with the endorsement and full support of the family of Joan Hamilton, has established a scholarship program in her name.
 An impassioned proponent of Native culture and civil rights, Joan was one of the first Alaska Native people to serve on the ACLU board of directors.

 A Cup’ik Eskimo, Joan was well known in the Yukon-Kuskokwim Delta and throughout Alaska.
 Born Joan Bill in Qissunaq, near Chevak, on July 31, 1942, her Cup’ik name was “Pirciralria.”
 Joan said she “grew up in a hospital” as a result of childhood tuberculosis.
 She learned English from medical staff, who enjoyed her spunk and inquisitiveness.
 Joan attended boarding school at St. Mary’s Mission and Copper Valley School and earned a bachelor’s degree in anthropology at the University of California, Los Angeles.
 She was equally comfortable speaking with Elders about traditional culture or negotiating with academic and government bureaucracies.